alshdavid-labs/portfolio/README.md

 The core component of the Marshall Installs service surrounds the administration of "bookings".

+Bookings represent groupings of work such as deliveries and installation jobs.

-Bookings represent jobs that are queued for completion and hold information about the job including the customer details, references and status updates associated with that booking.
+Bookings hold information about the job including the customer details, references and status updates associated with that booking.

 A booking's status is derived from the status assigned in its last status update.
 Status updates can either be assigned manually or automatically.